Together, We Are Enabling 20,000 Young Women to Pursue a Career in Technology

 Amali de Alwis, CEO of CF: G, said: “We are excited to build on our existing partnership with Bank of America Merrill Lynch.
 The lack of tangible role models for women looking to build a career in tech creates a psychological barrier to entry, and through this partnership, we are working hard to put an end to that.
 We look forward to working with them to both build and tap into a talent pool of incredible women looking to develop their careers in tech, as well as to help women understand what tech-oriented careers are available to them.
 Bank of America Merrill Lynch is an innovative company committed to diversity, and shares many common goals with our organisation.
 We are delighted to have them on board.”

 At Bank of America Merrill Lynch, we’re guided by a common purpose to help make financial lives better, through the power of every connection.
 We’re delivering on this through responsible growth with a focus on our environmental, social and governance (ESG) leadership.
 ESG is embedded across our business and reflects how we help fuel the global economy, build trust and credibility, and represent a company that people want to work for, invest in and do business with.
 It’s demonstrated in the inclusive and supportive workplace we create for our employees, the responsible products and services we offer our clients, and the impact we make around the world in helping local economies thrive.
 An important part of this work is forming strong partnerships with not-for-profits and advocacy groups, such as community, consumer and environmental organisations, to bring together our collective networks and expertise to achieve greater impact.
-Learn more at about.bankofamerica.com, and connect with us on Twitter @BofAML
+Connect with us on Twitter @BofAML

 Code First: Girls, is a multi-award-winning social enterprise which works with companies and women to increase the proportions of women in tech.
 They do this by running free coding courses for young women, paid courses for men and women, by advising companies on tech talent, and by running a community of 6,000+ women who are interested in tech.
 They are the largest provider of free in-person coding courses for women in the U.K. Over the past three years, they’ve delivered £2.5 million+ worth of free tech education, taught 5,000+ women how to code for free, and have helped companies to recruit and train better tech talent in their firms.